 - Use the attendant system.
-Use more than one attendant if required to remove an authorized entrant in any emergency; and - Provide both the authorized entrant and the attendant(s) with self-contained or air line breathing equipment
+Use more than one attendant if required to remove an authorized entrant in any emergency; and - Provide both the authorized entrant and the attendant(s) with self-contained or air line breathing equipment.

-See also CGA SB-2, Oxygen-Deficient Atmospheres, and CGA SB-15, Avoiding Hazards in Confined Work Spaces during Maintenance, Construction and Similar Activities and AIGA 008/11 Hazards of inert gases and oxygen depletion [5,6,26].
+See also CGA SB-2, Oxygen-Deficient Atmospheres, and AIGA 008, Hazards of inert gases and oxygen depletion [5,26].